Particular/docs.particular.net/nservicebus/pipeline/satellites.md

 snippet: SatelliteFeatureSetup

 The satellite behavior class should inherit from `PipelineTerminator<ISatelliteProcessingContext>`.
-This class handles the steps of what should occur when a message arrives in the satellite queue.
+The `ISatelliteProcessingContext` provides the Terminate method where post-processing steps are run when a message arrives in the satellite queue.

 snippet: SatelliteBehavior